ElinaHossain/Arithmetic-Operation-Program/README.md

 ## What I learned
--Use the Scanner class to read user input from the console.
+- Use the Scanner class to read user input from the console.
--Validate user input using conditional statements (if and else if).
+- Validate user input using conditional statements (if and else if).
--Perform calculations based on user input.
+- Perform calculations based on user input.
--Handle different data types such as String, int, and double.
+- Handle different data types such as String, int, and double.
--Display output using the System.out.println() method.
+- Display output using the System.out.println() method.
--Use the equals() and equalsIgnoreCase() methods to compare strings.
+- Use the equals() and equalsIgnoreCase() methods to compare strings.
--Implement basic error handling by checking for valid input.
+- Implement basic error handling by checking for valid input.
--Exit a program using the return statement.
+- Exit a program using the return statement.

 ## Notes
 If I had to do it again I would replace the if-else if statements for selecting the first operator with a switch statement.
 This would make the code more readable and concise.
-This was my first java project from the course COMP 111B.
+This was my first Java project from the course COMP 111B.